Trevlac, Indiana

 Trevlac is an unincorporated community in Jackson Township, Brown County, in the U.S. state of Indiana.
+The Trevlac Bluffs Nature Preserve, a privately owned and administered reserve, lies to the east and south of the town.

 History

 Trevlac was the name of Colonel Calvert, reversed.
 A post office was established at Trevlac in 1907.
 But there was already a Calvert, Indiana, so the Post Office said a different name would be needed.
 It remained in operation until it was discontinued in 1966.